rails/rails/guides/source/security.md

 #### Passwords

 Think of a situation where an attacker has stolen a user's session cookie and thus may co-use the application.
 If it is easy to change the password, the attacker will hijack the account with a few clicks.
-Or if the change-password form is vulnerable to CSRF, the attacker will be able to change the victim's password by luring him to a web page where there is a crafted IMG-tag which does the CSRF.
+Or if the change-password form is vulnerable to CSRF, the attacker will be able to change the victim's password by luring them to a web page where there is a crafted IMG-tag which does the CSRF.
 As a countermeasure, _make change-password forms safe against CSRF_, of course.
 And _require the user to enter the old password when changing it_.

 #### E-Mail

 However, the attacker may also take over the account by changing the e-mail address.
-After he changed it, he will go to the forgotten-password page and the (possibly new) password will be mailed to the attacker's e-mail address.
+After they change it, they will go to the forgotten-password page and the (possibly new) password will be mailed to the attacker's e-mail address.
 As a countermeasure _require the user to enter the password when changing the e-mail address, too_.

 #### Other